 - GOLD Deputy Principal Investigator, Bill McClintock

-GOLD will be positioned in a geostationary orbit in summer 2018, ideal for imaging the Earth below.
-The LASP-built instrument will make images of temperature and composition in the Sun-lit thermosphere and of electron density in the nighttime ionosphere.
-By capturing the first global-scale images of conditions in Earth’s upper atmosphere on a cadence of 30 minutes, GOLD will provide critical data on subtle changes due to space weather events.
+GOLD is positioned in a geostationary orbit at an altitude of about 22,000 miles, ideal for imaging the Earth below.
+The LASP-built instrument makes images of temperature and composition in the Sun-lit thermosphere and of electron density in the nighttime ionosphere.
+By capturing the first global-scale images of conditions in Earth’s upper atmosphere on a cadence of 30 minutes, GOLD is providing critical data on subtle changes due to space weather events.

 Launch date: January 25, 2018